ThreeDeeJay/VKS3D/README.md

 ## License

-MIT — see LICENSE file.
+GPLv3 — see LICENSE file.